 For example, you have the choice of either manual or automatic disarming, and the jammer can even tell you the direction that you’re being lased from.
 If you’re driving through an area where jammers are banned, you can also completely disable them, giving you the peace of mind you need.

-In terms of performance, the Stinger VIP is one of the most effective jammers around, and it can even deal with advanced DragonEye anti-jammers.
 To stay on top of the game, this jammer needs to be updated relatively frequently, just like other models, but that’s where it stumbles a little bit.

 Stinger has developed something of a reputation for poor bug-testing in their firmware updates, so you may often run into glitches or trouble when you first switch to a new build.
 Over time, these issues get ironed out, but you’ll find that this system can be unreliable shortly after being updated.